AddoSolutions/University-of-Akron-iCounselor/README.md

 # iCounselor
-University of Akron
 ==============================

+Built with the initial intenet of use with the University of Akron

-# Class Data
+# Class Questions

 You need to make some decisions on your App.
 You will need to provide a start on the following: